gh-unit/gh-unit/README.md

 - Copy `GHUnit.framework` to `/Library/Frameworks/`
 - Add a `New Target`.
 Select `Cocoa -> Application`.
 Name it `Tests` (or something similar).
 - In the `Target 'Tests' Info` window, `General` tab:
-	- Add a linked library, under `Mac OS X 10.5 SDK` section, select `GHUnit.framework`
+	- Add a linked library, under `Mac OS X 10.X SDK` section, select `GHUnit.framework`
-	- Add a linked library, select your project.
+	- If your main target is a library: Add a linked library, and select your main target.
+	- If your main target is an application, you will need to include these source files to the `Test` project.
 	- Add a direct dependency, and select your project.
 (This will cause your application or framework to build before the test target.)
 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)
 - (Optional) Install Makefile (see instructions below)